marzukipilliang/royal-inventory/README.md

 This sample inventoy application.

 ### Software requirements ###
-* PHP 7.x
+* PHP 7.2 or higher
-* Postgresql 9.5 or higher
+* Postgresql 10.x or higher
 * Your favorite SQL Manager Tool ;)